LukeMathWalker/pavex/docs/getting_started/index.md

 ### Activation

-You'll be asked to provide **activation key** by `pavex self setup`.
+You'll be asked to provide an **activation key** by `pavex self setup`.
-You can find the activation key for the beta program in Pavex's Discord server, in the `#activation` channel.
+You can find the activation key for the beta program in the `#activation` channel of Pavex's Discord server.
 You can join the waiting list for the beta program on [pavex.dev](https://pavex.dev).

 If you need to change your activation key, invoke `pavex self activate`.